-The ratio of current exposure value as a proportion of the value of the asset held as security (usually property) expressed as a percentage.
+The ratio of current exposure value to the value of the asset held as security (usually property) expressed as a percentage.

 Market risk

 The risk that movements in market risk factors, including foreign exchange rates, interest rates, credit spreads and customer-driven factors will reduce income or portfolio values.